Metadrop/behat-contexts/README.md

    - Given file with name :filename in the :directory directory Create file in drupal file system in a specific directory.
 Directory must start with file system (public:// , private://).
 Default is public:// .

+### Form Context

+Steps for form elements.

+#### Steps

+   - Then form :type element :label should be required Check a form element of a specific type (s.e.: input, select) with label is required.

+   - Then form :type element :label should not be required Check a form element of a specific type (s.e.: input, select) with label isn't required.

 ### IUContext